To the editor of THE EAGLE:

 I want to change partly so that he doesn’t habitually use vulgar language, and get himself into trouble at school and partly just for myself, to move out of ways of speaking that I don’t find appealing or acceptable anymore.

 I recently also heard young children on bicycles yelling vulgarities at each other through the windows of my car as I drove through Pittsfield.
-What comes up for me when I hear vulgar language being used around me is fear.
-I feel threatened when I hear vulgar language and I believe that is because of this type of language’s history of being used during moments of anger, aggression, violence and futility.

 I am not sure how we as a community can influence families and individuals to change their habits of speech or if we as a community want to.
 But I think working towards choosing language that does not include vulgarity is a positive and beneficial goal and I personally would feel more comfortable and safer living in a community of people who, as the norm, choose language that does not include vulgarity.